The Quest for AI That Remembers Conversations

 - Contextual Filtering: Applying filters that consider the immediate conversational topic and user state.

-Temporal Reasoning and Order
+Temporal Reasoning and Order in AI Memory Systems

 Conversations unfold over time, and the order of events or statements can be critical.
+This is a complex area for AI memory systems.

 - The Problem: Standard semantic similarity might not always preserve the temporal ordering or causality of events.
 An AI might retrieve a fact from much later in a conversation and present it as if it happened earlier.